 Earn cashback and save money on rail fares

-Train tickets are going to get more expensive with rail fares set to increase on 4 March.
+Train tickets just keep getting more and more expensive, with rail fares set to increase by nearly 5% next year.
 Fortunately you can claw some of that back if you use a handful of booking apps and sites which offer things like cashback.

 To help, we’ve analysed the likes of Uber, Trainline, LNER and others so you know which will save you the most money – and which ones could actually end up costing you even more.